Drew Johnson

-Jason Andrew "Drew" Johnson (born August 5, 1979 in Johnson City, Tennessee) is a columnist, American political commentator, investigative reporter and former think tank executive.
-He is a senior scholar at the National Center for Public Policy Research, a columnist at Newsmax and a contributor to The Daily Caller.
+Jason Andrew Johnson is an American political columnist, policy analyst, and former think tank founder and executive.
+He was the Republican nominee for Nevada's 3rd congressional district in the 2024 election.
+He is running for Nevada State Treasurer in the 2026 election.

 Johnson is known as a government waste expert and government watchdog.
 He writes frequently about tax and budget issues, technology and telecommunications policy, and the environment, and is credited with popularizing the use of investigative journalism by think tanks.

 He was the founder and first president of the Tennessee Center for Policy Research, now known as the Beacon Center of Tennessee.
 He later edited the editorial page of the Chattanooga Times Free Press.
 He is a former columnist and editorial writer at The Washington Times.

 Johnson also worked at the National Taxpayers Union, the Taxpayers Protection Alliance, and the American Enterprise Institute.